 5. Get up an hour earlier

-This may sound like a horrid pointless exercise but it makes such a difference!
+This may sound like a horrid pointless exercise but stay with me.

 I love my bed, and I would have previously vowed that I was a night owl.
 But this hasn’t changed the fact that when I get up earlier it changes my whole day.

 This isn’t about just getting up early for the sake of it, it’s what you choose to do with that extra time that counts.
 These are the type of things that will set you up for the best day ever.
-So, before you read on, make the promise to get up 1 hour earlier, this way you’ll be able to do the next 5 things on the list.
+So, before you read on, make the promise to get up 1 hour earlier.

 6. Be intentional about your days

-Think about the day ahead and decide, exactly how you want it to go, running yourself though the things you need to do and seeing them going well, great even!
+Think about the day ahead and decide, exactly how you want it to go, running yourself through the things you need to do and seeing them going well, great even!

 7. Build new relationships